4H-Botsmiths/FTC-OfflineBlockEditor/README.md

 # FTC-OfflineBlockEditor
 # This is the default code base for the html offline blocks editor.
 # Use this in a browser to edit block programs for the FTC controller
+# This code base requires no changes to function.